Razaq Okoya

-Razaq Akanni Okoya (born 12 January 1940) is a billionaire industrialist and the Aare of Lagos.
+Razaq Akanni Okoya (born 12 January 1940) is a Nigerian industrialist and the Aare of Lagos.
 He is the owner and founder of Eleganza group of companies.

 Early life

 Okoya is a Yoruba man from the southwestern part of Nigeria.
 He was born into the family of Tiamiyu Ayinde Okoya in Lagos.
 He attended Ansar-Un-Deen primary school in Oke Popo, his only formal schooling.
 He worked in his father's tailoring business, which also included the sale of tailoring accessories.
 The experience he got gave him the confidence to start tailoring activities on his own.
 He saved every penny he made until he had 20 pounds.
 His mother gave him the extra 50 pounds, and with the blessing of his father, he started importing and trading goods from Japan.

 Residence

-His magnificent and outlandish estate, "Oluwa ni shola" (The Lord creates wealth) estate at Lekki/Ajah Expressway is his primary residence.
-The "Oluwa ni shola" estate, which is also described as an expatriates estate because of the high number of expatriates living there, is well equipped with uninterrupted power and water supply, marble floors, central air-conditioning, sauna, lush gardens, billiard room, tennis court, swimming pools, expensive sculptures and lots more.
-According to Bellanaija, "the music video [for "Suddenly"] was shot on location at Okoya's "Oluwa ni shola" estate.
+His estate, "Oluwa ni shola" (The Lord bestows honor) at Lekki/Ajah Expressway is his primary residence.
+The "Oluwa ni shola" estate, also described as an expatriates estate because of the high number of expatriates living there, is equipped with uninterrupted power and water supply, and various amenities and decorations.
+According to Bellanaija, "the music video [for "Suddenly"] was shot on location at Okoya's "Oluwa ni shola" estate."